pantheon-systems/drops-7/profiles/commerce_kickstart/modules/contrib/mimemail/README.txt

 -- SUMMARY --

   This is a Mime Mail component module (for use by other modules).
-    * It permits users to recieve HTML email and can be used by other modules.
+    * It permits users to receieve HTML email and can be used by other modules.
 The mail functionality accepts an HTML message body, mime-endcodes it and sends it.
     * If the HTML has embedded graphics, these graphics are MIME-encoded and included as a message attachment.